 Lekan Fatodu: Lagos Committed to Promoting Sports Tourism

-Director General, Lagos State Sports Commission, Lekan Fatodu in this interview with Charles Ajunwa, reveals that Governor Babajide Sanwo-Olu is marketing Lagos as a destination for sports tourism.
-He also said the Governor is developing sports with a bottom up strategy from primary, secondary, and tertiary levels cutting across all the local governments and LCDAs in the State
+Director General, Lagos State Sports Commission, Lekan Fatodu tells Charles Ajunwa that Governor Babajide Sanwo-Olu is marketing Lagos as a destination for sports tourism.
+He also says the Governor is developing sports with a bottom-up strategy from primary, secondary, and tertiary

 Lagos State Governor, Mr. Babajide Sanwo-Olu, is making efforts to improve sports tourism in the State.
 Can you throw more light on this?